 This application is before Members for consideration due to the level of public interest.
-It was deferred from the May 2023 West Craven Committee in order that a site visit could be undertaken.
-Since the committee meeting in May 2023 a set of amended plans have been submitted in relation to the boundary treatment and house types.
-In this case the boundary treatment plan indicates 2.9m high solid structures which would not provide a satisfactory edge to the development.
+It was deferred from the July 2023 West Craven Committee to allow the developer to amend the landscaping scheme (to create a further softening of the transition from open countryside to the housing development and to look at the possibility of connecting the pavement on Coates Lane through to the cycle path).
+Since the committee meeting in July 2023 a set of amended plans have been submitted in relation to the boundary treatment and landscaping, as well as a footpath link to Coates Lane, a layout change and new house types being introduced.